alanspace/Grant-Seeker-AI/README.md

 Our application provides a simple, three-step workflow for the user:

-1.  **Input Project Details:** The user enters a description of their project, its goals, and its mission into a simple web form.
+1.  **Input Project Details:** The user enters a description of their project into our web interface.
-2.  **Discover & Analyze:** The **Scout Agent** searches the web for relevant grant opportunities.
-For each opportunity, the **Analyst Agent** reads the webpage or PDF to extract key information like deadlines, eligibility, and required proposal sections.
+2.  **Discover & Analyze:** The user clicks "Find Grants."
+In the background, our **Sequential Agent Workflow** begins:
+    *   The **Discovery Agent** uses the Tavily API to find relevant grant opportunities on the web.
+    *   The **Analysis Agent** then takes that list of URLs, revisits them with Tavily to read the full content, and extracts key details like budget, deadline, and eligibility into a structured JSON format.
-3.  **Draft Proposal:** The user selects a grant, and the **Writer Agent** uses the user's project details and the analyst's findings to generate a complete, tailored first draft of the grant proposal, ready for human review.
+3.  **Draft Proposal:** The user selects a grant from the structured list.
+Our **Writer Agent** then takes the user's project details and the analyzed grant data to generate a complete, tailored first draft of the grant proposal, ready for human review.

 ---

 ## 3. Technical Architecture

-Our system is built on a collaborative multi-agent architecture managed by a central **Orchestrator**.
+Our system is built using the **Google Agent Development Kit (ADK)** and follows a **Sequential Multi-Agent** pattern.
+This ensures a reliable, deterministic workflow where each specialized agent performs its task in a specific order.

-*(Nakazzi, with help from Hemanth & Shek Lun, to fill in: A brief description of how the Orchestrator delegates tasks to the Scout, Analyst, and Writer agents, and how data flows between them.
+*(Nakazzi, with help from Shek Lun & Ante, to fill in: A brief description of the sequential flow: Discovery -> Analysis.
 The diagram is key here.)*

 ![Architecture Diagram](docs/architecture.png) <!-- The tech team will create this diagram using a tool like diagrams.net -->